Background pattern

 • tizanidine.

-Do not use Ceciliana if you have Hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir as these medications may cause increases in liver function parameters in the blood (elevated ALT levels).
+Do not use Ceciliana if you have Hepatitis C and are taking medications containing ombitasvir/paritaprevir/ritonavir and dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir, as these medications may cause increases in blood parameters measuring liver function (increase in liver enzyme ALT).

 Your doctor will prescribe another type of contraceptive before starting treatment with these medications.

 Consult your doctor or pharmacist before taking any medication.
-Consult your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
-You may be advised on additional protective measures while taking other medications with Ceciliana.
+Consult your doctor or pharmacist if you are taking, have recently taken, or might need to take any other medication.
+They may advise you on additional protective measures while taking other medications with Ceciliana.

-If you need to have a blood test, inform your doctor or laboratory staff that you are taking a contraceptive because this medication may affect the results of some tests.
+If you need to have a blood test, inform your doctor or laboratory personnel that you are taking a contraceptive because this medication may affect the results of some tests.

 Pregnancy